 “A Process of Growth” is a follow up to the first-ever comprehensive analysis of PB in the U.S. and Canada, which we published in May 2016.
 The Kettering Foundation served as a collaborator in the research, which was funded by the Democracy Fund and the Rita Allen Foundation.

-Some of the findings from the report include:
+Key Findings from the report include:

 PB Is Growing at an Impressive Rate